-A KVM (Keyboard, Video, Mouse) switch is a hardware device that allows server administration to control multiple computers from a single keyboard, video display monitor, and mouse (KVM).
+A KVM (which stands for Keyboard, Video, Mouse) switch is a hardware device that allows server administration to control multiple computers from a single keyboard, video display monitor, and mouse (KVM).
 A KVM system allows for management, monitoring, and control of an Enterprise Environment from a central location.
 This device is particularly useful in data centers that have multiple servers and computers in a single server rack.
 Data Center personnel can quickly connect to any server in the rack through a KVM switch allowing them to control multiple computers from a single KVM device.
 They also allow you to switch audio and USB devices (printers for example) between the different computers.

 Types of KVM Switches